Last month, I was thrilled to be invited to speak at a workshop hosted by Plan UK, No More Taboo and Freedom4girls.

 We already know that people in the UK often struggle to find the correct words to describe symptoms associated with the female reproductive system.
 Another Eve Appeal study found that 44% of female respondents were unable to identify the vagina on an anatomical diagram; with 60% also unable to identify the vulva .
 Shame and embarrassment also result in many patients (and clinicians) resorting to using euphemisms to describe body parts, the menstrual cycle, or associated symptoms .
 Without the right words, people may feel reluctant to speak to a doctor, or accidentally mis-communicate their problem, when they do.

 Building on this cultural ‘vocabulary’ knowledge-gap, is a much more personal one.
-Many people with female reproductive systems feel afraid, or otherwise reluctant, to examine, touch, or otherwise get to know their own body, or changes associated with the menstrual cycle.
+Many people feel afraid, or otherwise reluctant, to examine, touch, or otherwise get to know their own body, or changes associated with the menstrual cycle.
 This is a direct result of the embodied shame caused by the menstrual taboo.
-There is absolutely no good reason why a human should not feel able to touch their own body.
-There is nothing inherently dirty, sexual, or irreligious, about the vagina- it is just another part of the body (albeit a pretty important one!).
+There is absolutely no good reason why someone should not feel able to touch their own body.
+There is nothing inherently dirty, sexual, or irreligious, about the vagina- it is just another part of the body (albeit a pretty important one!)

 3. Ill-informed consent/ decision-making